 for unique integers $t^{\prime} \in (0,t)$ and $s^{\prime} \in (0,s)$ satisfying

-Then we expand $-t/t^{\prime}$ and $-s/s^{\prime}$ in continued fractions in Section 3.1.
+Then we expand $-t/t^{\prime}$ and $-s/s^{\prime}$ as continued fractions, as described in Section 3.1.
 Each of them forms a leg with weights attached to the central vertex.
-The weight of the distinguished vertex is given by $-st$~\footnote{This value corresponds to 0-framed torus knots.}.
-Example of plumbing graphs are shown in Figure 4.
+The weight of the distinguished vertex is given by $-st$~\footnote{This value corresponds to $0$-framed torus knots.}.
+Examples of plumbing graphs are shown in Figure 4.

 \begin{Rmk} As in $sl(2)$ $F_K$ case~\cite{GM}, the super $F_K$ is applicable to torus knots in $\intg HS^3$.
 Figure 5 shows a method of obtaining a plumbing graph of the knots in $\intg HS^3$ from that of $S^3$. \end{Rmk}